psocha/psocha.github.io/book-summaries/happy-singlehood.md

 **Divorce risk aversion.**
 When divorce rates rise, singles become more risk-averse, especially women and those from lower economic classes.
 The social and emotional scope of marriage has grown in recent decades, making the choice of partner a more emotionally high-stakes decision.
-Given the threat landscape, singles are raising their standards (sometimes to unreasonable levels), vetting prospective partners for longer, increasingly cohabiting before marriage, increasingly cohabiting indefinitely, and increasingly refusing to take such high risks at all.
+Given the threat landscape, singles are raising their standards (sometimes to unreasonable levels), vetting prospective partners for longer, increasingly cohabiting before marriage, increasingly cohabiting indefinitely, and increasingly refusing to invest so much in one person at all.

 **Gender imbalances.**
 Many dating pools have skewed gender ratios, leading to intense competition and lots of leftover singles.